kodecocodes/i10t/09-uiview-property-animator/uiview-property-animator.markdown

 ![width=40%](images/LinearNoPoints.png)

 This doesn’t lead to very fluid or natural-looking animations; in real life, things don’t go from not moving at all to moving at a constant rate, and then suddenly stopping when they get to the end.

+$[=s=]

 For that reason, the `UIView` animation API uses an **ease-in, ease-out** timing curve.
 On a graph, that looks more like this:

 ![width=40%](images/EasingNoPoints.png)